News & Trending Jobs & Career News

 Imagenatural/Adobe A messy kitchen countertop

-There are so many ways to be a problem in your workplace kitchen:
+There are so many ways to be a problem in your workplace kitchen, such as using the last coffee filter or burning your afternoon popcorn.

 A few extra seconds of care for your co-workers and the kitchen environment can save you from becoming the office irritant.